 Stigma of Addiction

-Another way stigma can influence clinical-decision making when it comes to the relative importance of reducing either pain or addiction and death is that pain is easier to discuss than addiction and the potential for accidental overdose.
+Another way stigma can influence clinical-decision making when it comes to the relative importance of reducing either pain, on the one hand, or addiction and death, on the other hand, is that pain is easier to discuss than addiction and the potential for accidental overdose.
 While all three topics are commonly emotional topics, addiction and accidental overdose are more emotionally sensitive topics.
 They take greater degrees of time, energy and emotional intelligence on the part of the clinician.
-In a busy clinic setting where the next patients to be seen are already awaiting their turn to be seen in the exam room next door, pain and its reduction can be the path of least resistance as opposed to the more complicated and time consuming focus of how to reduce both pain and addiction and accidental overdose.
+In a busy clinic setting where the next patients to be seen are already awaiting their turn in the exam room next door, pain and its reduction can be the path of least resistance as opposed to the more complicated and time consuming focus of how to reduce pain, addiction and accidental overdose.

 How important is pain reduction -- revisited